Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 ## Overall Churn Analysis

-Understanding the overall churn curve is essential because it shows when members are most at risk of leaving and how quickly attrition accumulates over time.
-Instead of looking only at quarterly churn, aligning members by their start date provides a clearer view of the membership lifecycle.
-This “lifetime lens” highlights the critical windows where targeted interventions can have the greatest impact.
+Understanding the overall churn is essential because it shows when members are most at risk of leaving and how quickly attrition accumulates over time.
+This highlights the critical windows where targeted interventions can have the greatest impact.

-- **First Month (Day 30)**: About 21% of new members cancel within their first month.
-This highlights a critical “trial period,” where early onboarding and engagement efforts are essential.
+- **Day 30**: About 21% of members cancel within their first month, making this a critical “trial period” where onboarding and engagement matter most.

-- **Second Month (Day 60)**: By two months, churn rises to ~35%.
-Members who haven’t built consistent habits or connections are more likely to leave at this stage.
+- **Day 60**: Churn rises to ~35%, often reflecting members who haven’t built consistent habits or connections.

-- **Third Month (Day 90)**: Nearly 44% have canceled by the three-month mark, showing that the first 90 days are a decisive window for long-term retention.
+- **Day 90**: Nearly 44% have canceled, confirming the first three months as a decisive window for long-term retention.

-- **Fourth Month (Day 120)**: By four months, more than half of members (56%) have left.
-Beyond this point, retention depends on actively re-engaging those at risk.
+- **Day 120**: More than half (56%) have left.
+Beyond this point, sustained retention depends on re-engaging those at risk.

 The median tenure is just 105 days (3.5 months), meaning half of all members leave within the first three months.
 <br>